 Your screen should look something like this:

 The Home page contains several services that facilitate collaboration between group space members.
-On the left you see Project Issues, which allows you to track open items facing the group, and Events, which allows you to schedule meetings for everyone in the group space.
-On the right, Announcements publishes important messages for group distribution; Recent Activity shows what pages have recently been visited within the group space; and Members displays presence information for all group space members.
+On the right you see Project Issues, which allows you to track open items facing the group, and Events, which allows you to schedule meetings for everyone in the group space.
+On the left, Announcements publishes important messages for group distribution; Activity Stream reflects the transactions that have occurred within the group space; and Members displays presence information for all group space members.

 Each of the areas on the page—Project Issues, Events, and so on—are referred to as task flows.
 Task flows provide reusable functionality that may expose all or a subset of the features available from a particular service.
 For example, Project Issues is just one example of the List Viewer task flow, which is provided by the Lists service.
 The List Viewer task flow helps you add and manage list data.
 As a WebCenter Spaces user you don't have to worry about the relationship between services and their task flows, but you should be familiar with the term, as it appears throughout the WebCenter documentation set.